 A mediation game is how a participant in a mediation understands and strategizes during mediation to walk away with a desirable outcome.
 This includes understanding the basics of mediation, the different types of mediation, and the training that a mediation participant has had.
 In some cases, mediation training can also include actual mediation games played to help the participants learn strategy and skills.
-Mediation game also includes game theory and how that theory controls and interacts with the law in mediation.
+Mediation games also include game theory and how that theory controls and interacts with the law in mediation.
 This article will look at the standard characteristics of mediation and the types of mediation.
-Then this article will then turn to game theory and discuss how a participant may use game theory to their advantage in a mediation.
+This article will then turn to game theory and discuss how a participant may use game theory to their advantage in mediation.
 This article will also examine games created to help train mediation participants.
-It will also discuss the “games” played by the parties in mediation can affect the outcome.
+It will also discuss how the “games” played by the parties in mediation can affect the outcome.

 - Voluntary: Mediation is typically voluntary, meaning that the parties need to agree before mediation can begin.
 However, this is not enforced as strongly as in arbitration because mediation allows the parties the ability to agree rather than assigning blame or fault.
 Courts will occasionally require cases under a certain amount to attempt a settlement under mediation.

 - Nonbinding: Mediation is not binding unless the parties agree.
 In arbitration and litigation, an outside decisionmaker creates a binding decision that the parties have to follow.
 In mediation, the parties are attempting to agree, but if they cannot agree, the case will move forward to either arbitration or litigation.

 - Party-Driven: Similar to the point above, the parties in a mediation hold the power in the mediation.
 A mediator cannot force the parties into an agreement.
 Depending on the style, a mediator may not even share their thoughts about the parties’ position.
 The mediator is not a decision-maker and is merely present to help facilitate a fruitful settlement discussion.